libgdx/ashley/README.md

 ### Contribute

 Awesome!
 If you would like to contribute with a new feature or submit a bugfix, fork this repo and send a pull request.
-Please, make sure all the [unit tests](https://github.com/libgdx/ashley/tree/master/ashley/tests/com/badlogic/ashley) are passing before submitting and add new ones in case you added new features.
+Please, make sure all the [unit tests](https://github.com/libgdx/ashley/tree/master/ashley/tests/com/badlogic/ashley) are passing before submitting and add new ones in case you introduced new features.

 ### License